crowdint/spree_conekta/README.md

         Spree::BillingIntegration::ConektaGateway::MonthlyPayment

+4. On the auth token field, add your Conekta private key.
-4. On the auth token field, add your Conekta public key:
+5. On the public auth token field, add your Conekta public private key.

 ###Source Methods